 (2) "Family services duty" means a duty state law requires or allows a county family services agency to perform including all financial and administrative functions associated with the performance of those duties.
-The term "family services duty" does not include duties or activities funded by the Workforce Investment Act of 1998 (WIA), Chapter 4141. of the Revised Code, the Wagner-Peyser Act, or any other funds for which the United States department of labor is responsible for direct or indirect oversight.
+The term "family services duty" does not include duties or activities funded by the department of labor (DOL) Workforce Innovation and Opportunity Act (WIOA).

 (3) "Financial assistance" means all cash, reimbursements, allocations of funds, cash draws, and property that is provided by ODJFS to a county family services agency.
 All requirements in this rule related to "financial assistance" also apply to local public money, as defined in section 117.01 of the Revised Code, used by the county to match state or federal funds.
 The term "financial assistance" does not include technical assistance provided by ODJFS to the board of county commissioners or to any county family services agency.

 (B) ODJFS receives federal grant awards from various federal agencies.
 These federal grant awards require ODJFS, as a condition of receiving federal funds, to comply with the terms and conditions of the grant awards including the program and fiscal requirements of the program for which the grants provide federal funds.
 When a county family services agency receives financial assistance from ODJFS that includes funds from a federal grant, the accountability for and use of the financial assistance by the county family services agency must comply with all federal terms, conditions, regulations, and restrictions that apply to the use of financial assistance awarded to ODJFS through grants from a federal agency.